hammadbinsajjad/Open-In-Warp-Terminal/README.md

 # Dolphin Service Menu: Open in Warp Terminal

-*Disclaimer: This project is not affiliated with Warp Terminal at all*
+*Disclaimer: This project is not affiliated with Warp Terminal*

 ## Introduction